raphaeltr/hyperv-pode-overlay/docs/api-reference.md

 If `force` is not provided or is `false`, the VM will be gracefully restarted.
 If `force` is `true`, the VM will be forcefully restarted.

+**Note:** When `force` is `false` or not provided, the shutdown integration service must be available and enabled on the VM.
+If it is not, a 422 error will be returned.

 If the VM is already stopped, it will be started (idempotent behavior).

 Response 200: